gabrielecanepa/middleman-webpack/README.md

 yarn add <package-name> [--dev]
 ```

-In your JavaScript files, you can import modules from a packages with the `import` statement.
+In your JavaScript files, you can import modules from a package with the `import` statement.

-For instance, the documentation website uses [Tippy.js](https://atomiks.github.io/tippyjs) to display tooltips, and its default behavior was set after importing the `tippy` object from the package:
+For instance, the documentation website uses [Tippy.js](https://atomiks.github.io/tippyjs) to display tooltips, with this default values:

 ```javascript
 import tippy from "tippy.js";